tacotuesday/aws-streaming-etl-demo/README.md

 # Streaming Data Pipeline with AWS Kinesis and Redshift

 ## Project Overview
 This project demonstrates the creation of a streaming data pipeline using AWS Kinesis and Redshift.
 The goal was to connect server event streams with a data warehouse solution and transform the data for analytics dashboard creation.
+To read more about this project, check out my blog post [Building a Real-Time Data Pipeline with AWS Kinesis and Redshift: Lessons Learned](https://tacotuesday.github.io/projects/building-a-realtime-data-pipeline).

 ## Milestone 1: Create an Amazon Kinesis Data Stream
 - Created an S3 bucket and deployed a Kinesis stack using CloudFormation templates.